Currently Open Positions

 Note: We currently don’t have any open writing positions.
 However, you’re always welcome to send us an open application to [email protected].
 Please read through the “How to apply” section before applying.

 Our writers are in charge of pretty much everything involving text or dialogue in our games, ranging from writing and editing screenplays and dialogue to GUI texts and marketing copy.
 They also collaborate with dialogue voice production and localization producers.
-Writers are a part of the Design Team, so our prospective writers should also include the Design Assignment (see Design section) in their application.
+Writers are a part of the Design Team (see Design section).

 Thanks for reading!
 If you have any questions that were not answered here or other thoughts, please don’t hesitate to contact us ( [email protected] ).
 We look forward to hearing from you!